Tuesday 9:30 to noon and 1:00 to 3:30

 Our classes are 2-1/2 hours long (the fastest 2-1/2 hours you ever spent!).
 I teach 5 classes per week and teach in 3 week sessions.
 The cost is $57 per session – that’s just $19 per class.

-To view the 2019 class schedule click here.
+To view or download the 2021 class schedule click here.

 About the Classes

 My classes are fun, informative and result oriented.
 We usually finish a painting in 2 to 3 weeks.
 I stress color and color mixing, texture, shading, shadows and reflections and the myriad techniques unique to watercolor.
 NO DRAWING SKILLS ARE REQUIRED.
 We paint a variety of subjects – florals, landscapes, animals, still life and much more.

 You will be given a color photograph on the painting we will be doing and a black and white copy that will fit your watercolor paper.
 We then use graphite paper to trace the image from the black and white copy onto the watercolor paper so all the students are starting at the same place.
 I then will demonstrate the first step in the painting and the students then go and do it.
 Then demo the next step, etc. until we have a finished painting.